iikrllx/typp/README.md

 ## Share your result
 Enter your nickname into the form after entering text.
 Your result will be sent to the server.<br/>
 (source code - https://github.com/iikrllx/typp-server)<br/>
-Through the main menu it will be possible to go to the pivot table of common results for viewing.<br/>
+Through the main menu it will be possible to go to the pivot table of common results for viewing.
-The top five results (users) are immediately visible :wink:<br/>
+The top five results (users) are immediately visible.<br/>
 ![screenshot](./images/wpm_table.png)

 ## Advice